 Hong Kong Maritime Museum, Central Pier Ferry No. 8, Hong Kong, +852 3317 2500, www.hkmaritimemuseum.org.

-Located near Hong Kong Park on the Former Explosives Magazine Compound built by the British Army, this cultural and intellectual hub is the perfect place for the whole fam to learn, explore and relax!
-Walk the gorgeous grounds, including a rooftop garden with sculptures and water fountains, and then grab a bite at onsite AMMO with floor-to-ceiling windows facing the verdant hillside.
-Guess want?
-They have put together a wonderful Summer Camp 2021 series.
+Located near Hong Kong Park on the former explosives magazine compound built by the British Army, this cultural and intellectual hub is the perfect place for the whole family to learn, explore and relax.
+Wander through the perfectly landscaped grounds, including the rooftop garden with impressive sculptures and water fountains.
+Throughout the year, there are all sorts of exhibitions, including recovery, resilience, resurgence, and photography exhibition featuring Hedda Morrison, Lee Fook Chee, and Brian Brake.
+They trace Hong Kong's history from post-war recovery between 1946 and 1947, the resilience of the 1950s, and the resurgence of the 1960s and 1970s.
+Make a day of it and grab a bite at onsite AMMO with its floor-to-ceiling windows facing the verdant hillside.

 Fireboat Alexander Grantham Exhibition Gallery, Quarry Bay Park, Quarry Bay, Hong Kong, +852 2367 7821, www.lcsd.gov.hk/CE/Museum/History/